Frvetz/FS22_RealisticDamageSystem/README.md

 - #### Console command "rdsFindDamages" available to uncover all hidden damage
 - #### Console command "rdsResetTimeUntilNextDamage" available to reset the time until the next damage occurs (required if the vehicle's operating hours are changed manually)
 - #### Console command "rdsResetEverything" available to reset everything
+- #### Console command "rdsSetTimeUntilInspection [number]" available to manually set the months until the next inspection

 ### Information
 - #### Full local multiplayer and dedicated server compatibility